 Born in London, Grace is a choral conductor, composer and arranger.
-A champion of youth music, Grace has been Musical Director of the Finchley Children’s Music Group since 2001.
+A champion of youth music, Grace has been Artistic Director of the Finchley Children’s Music Group since 2001.
 FCMG regularly works with leading international orchestras, and she has prepared the choir for conductors including Martyn Brabbins, Marin Alsop, Mark Wigglesworth, Kurt Masur, Richard Hickox, Sir Colin Davis and Alexander Vedernikov.

 In addition to their concert performances, her work with FCMG includes large-scale events such as singing with Madonna at Wembley for Live Earth, as well as staged productions with the National Theatre, Shakespeare’s Globe, English National Opera and Rambert Dance Company.
 Grace conducted the London première of Michael Finnissy’s children’s opera Mankindfor the London Contemporary Music Festival and the world première of Malcolm Singer’s The Jailer’s Taleat the artsdepot, with subsequent concert performances at Menuhin Hall and London’s Southbank.
 She has also premièred choral works by James Weeks, John Pickard and Ian Stephens with the group, and Terry Mann’s score for Common Dance choreographed by Rosemary Lee for Dance Umbrella.